 there is a Club house at the ground, this is for home

-good beer and a real fire.
-It is reasonably
+huge pub, but good beer and a real fire.
+It is

-If driving into Aldershot along the A323, then located nearby is the White Lion pub in Lower Farnham Road.
+If driving into Aldershot along the A323 and you have a bit of time on your hands, then located nearby is the White Lion pub in Lower Farnham Road.
 This pub has up to six hand pulled ales (including beers from the Triple fff Brewery) and is listed in the CAMRA Good Beer Guide.
 It is around a 15-20 minute walk away from the football ground.